dolthub/docs/content/products/dolthub/api/database.md

 ## List releases

-Here's an example of how to list releases in database `museum-collections` under the organization `dolthub` using an [authorization token](authentication.md).
+Here's an example of how to list releases in the database `museum-collections` under the organization `dolthub` using an [authorization token](authentication.md).

-Getting releases list requires authentication, so you must include this authorization header in your request.
+Listing releases requires authentication, so you must include this authorization header in your request.
 See the [Authentication](authentication.md) section for more details.

 ```python
 headers = {